 - Don’t be shy!
 Find a native or fluent Japanese speaker who would be willing to read your writing.
 With this challenge, you’ll be able to figure out and improve on any mistakes you’ve made by showing a native speaker your work.

 - Not only will this reader most likely be very impressed with your effort, but they’ll point you in the right direction with things you’re struggling with, as well as praise you on your strengths!

 - If you don’t have any friends or acquaintances from Japan right now, there’s a fantastic forum on japan-guide.com for finding Japanese language partners online.
 They’ll be more than happy to check for you.
-You can also try italki or lang-8 as a place to post your Japanese writing and get free language checking.
+You can also try italki as a place to post your Japanese writing and get free language checking.
 You can also hire a private Japanese tutor or set yourself up with a language exchange partner on italki, and then this person can give you additional feedback on your writing.

 You’re all set to make your first Japanese journal entry and try out some of these challenges.
 Fantastic!

 But there’s a small problem—you’ve got no idea what to write about.
 Maybe you’ve already written a small self-introduction, but now you’re stuck.
 No worries!
 The next several challenges will help give you more guidance for writing and spark your creativity.